 The Erase Security Registers command sequence: CS# goes low $\rightarrow$ Sending Erase Security Registers Command $\rightarrow$ CS# goes high.
-The command sequence is shown in Figure 26.
+The command sequence is shown in the figure below.
 CS# must be driven high after the eighth bit of the command code has been latched in, otherwise the Erase Security Registers command is not executed.
 As soon as CS# is driven high, the self-timed Erase Security Registers cycle (whose duration is tSE) is initiated.
 While the Erase Security Registers cycle is in progress, the Status Register may be read to check the value of the Write In Progress (WIP) bit.
 The Write In Progress (WIP) bit is 1 during the self-timed Erase Security Registers cycle, and is 0 when it is completed.
 At some unspecified time before the cycle is completed, the Write Enable Latch (WEL) bit is reset.
-The Security Registers Lock Bit (LB1,LB2,LB3) in the Status Register can be used to OTP protect the corresponding security registers (#1, #2, #3).
+The Security Registers Lock Bit (LB2, LB3) in the Status Register can be used to OTP protect the corresponding security registers (#2, #3).
 Once the LB bit is set to 1, the corresponding Security Registers will be permanently locked; the Erase Security Registers command will be ignored.

-Address A23-A16 A15-A12 A11-A10 A9-A0 Security Registers #1 0000000 0001b 00b Don't Care Security Registers #2 0000000 0010b 00b Don't Care Security Registers #3 0000000 0011b 00b Don't Care
+Address A23-A16 A15-A12 A11-A10 A9-A0 Security Registers #2 0000000 0010b 00b Don't Care Security Registers #3 0000000 0011b 00b Don't Care